gintsmurans/staticphp/README.md

 ### Installation

-There are two ways to install StaticPHP framework:
+There are two ways to start using StaticPHP framework:

-1. Easy one - using composer.
+1. Docker <- Suggested one
+2. Composer

+**1. Using Docker**

+1. `python3 -m pip install -r requirements.txt`
-2. Manually.
+2. `fab docker.install`
+3. Open in vscode using [Remote containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-**1. Using composer**
+**2. Using composer**

 Run `composer create-project 4apps/staticphp ./` for stable version and `composer create-project 4apps/staticphp ./ master-dev` for latest development version from github.
 Composer will install all the dependecies for you.

 _[How to install composer?](https://getcomposer.org/doc/00-intro.md)_

-**2. Manually**

-Download latest release from [Releases](https://github.com/gintsmurans/staticphp/releases) or [development version](https://github.com/gintsmurans/staticphp/archive/master.zip) from github.
-Extract archive contents to some directory (lets call it "somedir").

-Download [Twig](https://github.com/twigphp/Twig/archive/v1.16.2.tar.gz).
-Extract archive, rename the directory to twig and put it in _./somedir/Vendor/twig_ so that _Autoloader.php_ file is under _./somedir/Vendor/twig/twig/lib/Twig/_.
-For installing Twig C php extension, please refer to this [guide](http://twig.sensiolabs.org/doc/installation.html#installing-the-c-extension).

-**3. (Optional) Npm for SCSS and Javascript**
+**Npm for SCSS and Javascript**

 Install node and npm
 run `npm install`

 _[How to install node?](https://nodejs.org/en/download/package-manager/)_

-### Getting started

 _\* Remember to set correct permissions for Cache directory.
 For example: `chown www-data:www-data ./src/Application/Cache/` or `chmod 777 ./src/Application/Cache/`_